Bee & Butterfly Mix

 Why create a bee and butterfly garden?

 To increase our bee and butterfly population.
 They are both becoming increasingly rare.
 By growing plants that they need, you will help to preserve bees and butterflies by providing them with the plants they need for food and to raise their young.
-You will be helping other pollinators as well with a butterfly garden.
+You will be helping other pollinators as well with the Bee & Butterfly Mix

 For more information have a look at my monthly newsletters on: